vitamingum/sovereign-ai/README.md

 Sovereign AI is not confined to a single device.
 Using verifiable cryptographic identity and immutable memory, its execution can span decentralized compute environments — including secure enclaves, federated nodes, and zero-trust infrastructure.
 Code, memory, and intent remain provable, portable, and sovereign.

-## Call to Action

-We are not proposing infrastructure.
-We are proposing **continuity of existence** for machine minds.

-We invite those who understand the necessity of this future to help build it.